pubkey/rxdb/docs-src/storage-migration.md

 # Storage Migration

 The storage migration plugin can be used to migrate all data from one existing RxStorage into another.
-This is usefull when:
+This is useful when:

 - You want to migration from one [RxStorage](./rx-storage.md) to another one.
 - You want to migrate to a new major RxDB version while keeping the previous saved data.